 All learners should have the same opportunity to access extra-curricular activities.
 At Watlington CP School we are offering a range of additional clubs and activities.
 We are committed to making reasonable adjustments to ensure participation for all.
-These extra-curricular activities can be found in school newsletters.
+These extra-curricular activities can be found on the school website.